anjukan/anjukan.github.io/_posts/2019-03-18-so-what-exactly-do-I-do.markdown

 can be turned down a notch or turned off completely when supply is scarce.
 Other sources of this flexibility in consumption are through the use of thermal energy storage, electric batteries and use of on-site generation (such as solar PV or diesel generators).
-So we can define building energy flexibility as "the ability of a building to manage its demand and generation according to local cliamte conditions, user needs and energy network grid requirements" [2].
-My research focusses on commercial buildings - these often feature all of the sources of flexibility mentioned above, are significant consumers of electricity (a single commercial building may consume as much electricity as thousands of homes), and often feature energy management systems which can be used to control the building and receive signals from the grid.</p>
+So we can define building energy flexibility as "the ability of a building to manage its demand and generation according to local climate conditions, user needs and energy network grid requirements" [2].
+My research focuses on commercial buildings - these often feature all of the sources of flexibility mentioned above, are significant consumers of electricity (a single commercial building may consume as much electricity as thousands of homes), and often feature energy management systems which can be used to control the building and receive signals from the grid.</p>